timvisee/hhs-p7-movie-recommendation-engine/README.md

 The second part loops through all users to suggest the top 10 movies for them based on the predicted ratings for that user on movies s/he didn't watch yet.

+The engine is available in the [MovieRecommendationEngine.ipynb](MovieRecommendationEngine.ipynb) file.
+Make sure to put the [required](#requirements) data files in the same directory as the notebook file.

 ## Requirements
 This project has various requirements: